jpe442/dodateweb/README.md

 &#9733; React with Redux

-- React components are arranged and interelated according to [FLUX](https://facebook.github.io/flux/) architecture using [Redux](https://github.com/reactjs/redux/blob/master/README.md) enforce a unidirectional flow of information ensuring that backend data stays in sync with the frontend state of the client application at all times.
+- React components are arranged and interelated according to [FLUX](https://facebook.github.io/flux/) architecture using [Redux](https://github.com/reactjs/redux/blob/master/README.md) enforce a unidirectional flow of information ensuring that the database store is updated before a database-related change in frontend state is processed.
+This way, backend data and frontend state stay in sync.

 &#9733; React DnD